 The All Important Jungle Blade

 If I had to choose one blade for the jungle, I’d make mine a machete.
-The jungle is filled with green vegetation that a long, fast-moving and thin blade can cut easily through.
+The jungle is filled with green vegetation that a long, fast-moving and thin blade can cut through easily.
 The machete is also a “do all” blade and as long as the user knows how to handle it, it can chop, dig, skin, carve, shave and draw cut.
-Many reputable makers are producing quality machetes and as long as the user is willing to put time behind the blade, the machete will help make jungle travel safer.
+Many reputable makers are producing quality machetes and, as long as the user is willing to put time behind the blade, the machete will help make jungle travel safer.

 On any machete I carry into the field, I attach a small bastard file to the scabbard.
 This file is meant to repair any larger chips or rolls accidentally caused by misuse or an errant swing.
 Whenever in the field, I tend to two-hand carry my machete, slung over my shoulder baldric-style so I can at least pivot the sling to allow easy cross draw of the blade.
 This allows me to easily access it quickly if needed.
 It also allows me to carry a small flashlight, in the same hand as the sheath, pointed in my direction of travel.
 There’s no need to walk into objects in the dark you could otherwise avoid.

 The machete is more than a great tool for the jungle; it excels in the hardwoods too.
-Machetes don’t bind in wood as readily as thicker stock knives and a compact 12-inch machete, properly ground, will out cut custom knives many times the value of the economical machete.
+Machetes don’t bind in wood as readily as thicker bladed knives and a compact 12-inch machete, properly ground, will out-cut custom knives many times the value of the economical machete.
 With proper technique and experience, the best tool for the jungle becomes a great choice for just about any other environment too.